Get your home holiday-ready 🎄 SEE ALL IDEAS

 FAQs

-Q: Is mulching better than bagging leaves?
+Q. Is mulching better than bagging leaves?

-Mulching allows leaves to break down into organic fertilizer much faster, and it’s less work whoever is mowing.
+Mulching allows leaves to break down into organic fertilizer much faster, and it’s less work for whoever is mowing.
 For those who hate raking and bagging leaves in the fall, mulching is undoubtedly the better solution.
-If you use a bagger, you’ll be able to dump leaf litter in a garden bed for organic matter, or past the woodline where they can break down into the ecosystem.
+If you use a bagger, you’ll be able to dump leaf litter in a garden bed for organic matter or past the woodline where they can break down into the ecosystem.

 Another option is to simply shred the leaves into leaf litter and leave them on the lawn.
 This looks a little messier than bagging but can enrich the soil over the course of the winter.
 As the small leaf particles work their way between the blades of grass, they’ll break down and leech nutrients into the soil.

-Q: Can you install mulching blades on any lawn mower?
+Q. Can you install mulching blades on any lawn mower?

 There are mulching blades available for most mowers, but not all mowers should have mulching blades installed.
 Underpowered models may not have the horsepower to spin a heavy mulching blade at an effective speed, providing mixed results when cutting and mulching.

-Q: How often should I mulch my lawn?
+Q. How often should I mulch my lawn?

 Tom Scalisi Avatar